 Lunds Valley was considered a rural post office and the population of the town never exceeded 100.

-Terry’s photo of this elevator is featured on the dustjacket cover of our first book, Ghosts of North Dakota, Volume 1.
+Terry’s photo of this elevator is featured on the cover of our first book, Ghosts of North Dakota, Volume 1, and the affordable, softcover Special Edition, too.

 This is the remains of the former Lunds Valley school, destroyed by fire.
 Wylora Christianson sent a photo of the school before it burned.